Each year, business owners rely on the holiday season to make a hefty portion of their annual revenue.

-An eCommerce website is like the front door to your brand.
+An e-commerce website is like the front door to your brand.
 Customers navigate your site to find information and new products and manage their subscriptions.
 Identify your highest trafficked pages from organic search and the pages with the most views to determine where to focus your efforts.
-Are there new and exciting ways to show off your holiday promotions without being obtrusive to the user experience?
+Are there new and exciting ways to show off your holiday promotions without intruding on the user experience?

-There are additional things you should consider this year as well – pricing sensitivity, rising costs, and supply chain disruptions will likely impact this year’s holiday spending.
-Staying nimble and aware of the changing market will help you prepare for a successful season.
+You should also consider additional things this year: pricing sensitivity, rising costs, and supply chain disruptions will likely impact this year’s holiday spending.
+Staying agile and aware of the changing market will help you prepare for a successful season.

 Marketing is often a long game, so it’s essential to start getting your ducks in a row long before your customers even think about shopping for the holidays.
 When considering long-game marketing, SEO (or Search Engine Optimization) will be something you need to plan well in advance.
 SEO campaign results often take more than six months to develop, and the most significant results often take more than a year to manifest.
 So, now is a great time to get started on your website’s SEO!

-Additionally, keeping a constant stream of content flowing is essential to planning a marketing strategy for the holidays.
+Additionally, keeping a constant stream of content flowing is essential to planning a holiday marketing strategy.
 You can do this with social media channels, blog posts, video content, and more.
 For example, if you create a blog post on how to properly decorate for the holidays and feature a variety of your products, you have a higher chance of making a sale from customers visiting your blog.

 As a business owner, you know how important your time is – and it only becomes more critical as things start to ramp up closer to the holiday season.
 What if there was a way for you to get a bird’s-eye view of your business processes in one place?
 The Markaz Dashboard does just that – on the Dashboard, you can see your company insights, securely store, organize, and send key business documents, explore business resources at a discount, receive proactive alerts of what needs your attention, and so much more.
 This will save you time and money, which is invaluable during the craze of the holiday season.